ajaquith/beka/content/posts/2022-05-23-capital-campaign.md

 - capitalization
 - arts
 ---
+_Note: This post was revised in December 2023._

 Despite dire predictions from many&mdash;including me&mdash;the cultural sector has emerged from the pandemic with strengthened finances.
 Federal funds, philanthropic largesse and extensive cost cutting have left many arts organizations with sturdier balance sheets than we have seen in decades.
-Early data from SMU DataArts for 500 cultural groups shows that the median organization had six months of unrestricted working capital in 2021, compared to two in 2019.
-Many of RTA&rsquo;s clients, both large and small, have seen similar or greater increases in their liquidity.

 Arts leaders know these gains are temporary and don&rsquo;t reflect material changes to their core business models, which should reliably bring in earned and contributed revenue to cover costs.
 In many cases, liquidity gains came at the expense of artists and administrators who were let go temporarily or permanently.
 In some cases, one-time windfalls from national funders and major donors appeared like manna from heaven.